 Click here to view the Limited English Proficiency Plan

-Pertinent documents can be found at CRTPO’s offices in the Charlotte-Mecklenburg Planning Department, located in the Charlotte-Mecklenburg Government Center, 600 E. Fourth St., Charlotte, NC 28202.
+Pertinent documents can be found at CRTPO’s offices in the Planning, Design & Development Department, located in the Charlotte-Mecklenburg Government Center, 600 E. Fourth St., Charlotte, NC 28202.

 The 2007 Federal Highway Administration (FHWA) Certification Review of then Mecklenburg-Union MPO recommended the development of a methodology by which the long range transportation plan’s impact on minority and low-income populations could be assessed.
 As there is no specific guidance provided by the FHWA on how to conduct such an assessment, staff embarked on researching existing methods already employed by MPOs throughout the nation.
 Several were found to be sound, effective, and easily applied to the planning area.

 The methodology decided upon was originally developed by the Delaware Valley Regional Planning Commission (DVRPC), which serves as the MPO for the Philadelphia, PA area, and adapted for use within the Charlotte metropolitan region.
 This approach was selected because it offers several benefits:

 - the methodology relies on data which is current, consistent, and readily-accessible;